Microsoft Entra security operations guide

 Microsoft has a successful and proven approach to Zero Trust security using Defense in Depth principles that use identity as a control plane.
 Organizations continue to embrace a hybrid workload world for scale, cost savings, and security.
-Azure Active Directory (Azure AD) plays a pivotal role in your strategy for identity management.
+Microsoft Entra ID plays a pivotal role in your strategy for identity management.
 Recently, news surrounding identity and security compromise has increasingly prompted enterprise IT to consider their identity security posture as a measurement of defensive security success.

 Increasingly, organizations must embrace a mixture of on-premises and cloud applications, which users access with both on–premises and cloud-only accounts.
 Managing users, applications, and devices both on-premises and in the cloud poses challenging scenarios.

-To achieve hybrid identity with Azure AD, one of three authentication methods can be used, depending on your scenarios.
+To achieve hybrid identity with Microsoft Entra ID, one of three authentication methods can be used, depending on your scenarios.
 The three methods are:

 As you audit your current security operations or establish security operations for your Azure environment, we recommend you: